algasami/crypto/README.md

 # Crypto

-This repository is a collection of fundamental algorithms used in cryptography.
+This repository is a collection of fundamental algorithms used in cryptography and also graph traversing algorithms (I put them in the wrong repository).

 ## Compiling